huggingface/accelerate/docs/source/concept_guides/low_precision_training.md

 As a result we wind up with a model that has most of its layers in BF16, while some layers are in FP8 reducing some of the memory.

-Anecdotally, we have noticied that profmance gains don't really start showing when using `TransformerEngine` until a large majority of the layers in the model are made up of those two layers to replace.
+Anecdotally, we have noticed that performance gains don't really start showing when using `TransformerEngine` until a large majority of the layers in the model are made up of those two layers to replace.
 As a result only larger models have been seen to show performance improvements when the number of parameters is around and upwards of a few billion.

 There are many different arguments that can be passed to the `TransformerEngine` that customize how FP8 calculations are performed and what they do.
 A full list of the arguments is available below: